ACESO's Mission

 Sepsis is defined as life-threatening organ dysfunction caused by a dysregulated host response to infection (Singer M et al., 2016).
 The global estimate of sepsis is 30 million episodes and 6 million deaths per year, however this is likely an underestimate due to the lack of reliable data from Resource Limited countries where 87% of the world population lives (Fleischmann C et al., 2016).
 In May 2017, the World Health Organization (WHO) adopted a resolution aimed to improve the prevention, diagnosis and management of sepsis illustrating the urgency of the problem (Reinhart K et al., 2017).

-The Austere environments Consortium for Enhanced Sepsis Outcomes (ACESO) was established in 2010 by Dr. Danielle Clark, former HJF scientist in support of ACESO and Dr. James Lawler, Director, Clinical Research Department, Biological Defense Research Directorate (BDRD) Naval Medical Research Command (NMRC) as a consortium of government, non-profit, academic, and industry partners to develop clinical management solutions for infectious diseases in resource-limited setting globally and improve survival for patients with sepsis.
+The Austere environments Consortium for Enhanced Sepsis Outcomes (ACESO) was established in 2010 by Dr. Danielle Clark, former HJF scientist in support of HJF-ACESO and Dr. James Lawler, Director, Clinical Research Department, Biological Defense Research Directorate (BDRD) Naval Medical Research Command (NMRC) as a consortium of government, non-profit, academic, and industry partners to develop clinical management solutions for infectious diseases in resource-limited setting globally and improve survival for patients with sepsis.

 Biomarkers

-ACESO is exploring host-based biomarkers for early recognition and individualized management of sepsis analyzing various biological signatures to increase understanding of the pathogenesis and related host response pathways associated with common and/or dangerous infectious agents.
+HJF-ACESO is exploring host-based biomarkers for early recognition and individualized management of sepsis analyzing various biological signatures to increase understanding of the pathogenesis and related host response pathways associated with common and/or dangerous infectious agents.

 Clinical Practice

-ACESO seeks to improve clinical practices by developing evidence-based guidelines for management of clinical syndromes in patients with severe infections through clinical trials across the globe.
+HJF-ACESO seeks to improve clinical practices by developing evidence-based guidelines for management of clinical syndromes in patients with severe infections through clinical trials across the globe.

 Prediction